Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ![PIR_Assembled](media/PIR_Motion_Detector.jpg)

+## Software
+ - Adjustments are minimal:
+	- New variable definitions and mqtt topics are appended at the beginning.
+  	- New command topics are appended to the mqtt callback function.
+	- New processing is appended at the end of the loop() function.
+	- Two new threshold functions are added at the end of the code after the loop function.

 ## Tips, Tricks, and Traps

 - If you take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
 Look for the blue light.
 - For showers longer than 20 minutes, don't forget to wave at the motion sensor once in a while.
-- Activate the Manual Override switch in the HASS screen for the powerwash vendor or other vendors using water.
+- Activate the Manual Override switch in the HA screen for the powerwash vendor or other vendors using water.
 - Keep an eye on the motion sensors.
 If one stops working, you could be in for a surprise in the shower at about 10 minutes.

 ## Results